 Coaches may (and should) register without knowing which players will be coming; they can update the roster at any time before the tournament begins.

 Fees & Payment

 The base registration fee is USD 250 per team.
 There is a USD 50 discount for bringing a working buzzer system.
 The fee covers registration and one printed copy of the questions.
-The questions will be Invitational Series #178A-AS, which is an English-language question set customized for teams in Asia.
+The High School Division’s questions will be Invitational Series #178A-AS and the Open Division’s questions will be Invitational Series #177-AS, both of which are English-language question sets customized for teams in Asia.
 The questions will not be distributed until the conclusion of the tournament; teams that leave early may pay USD 5 to have the question set shipped to them.

 No monies are allowed to change hands on site at Tower Hall, so all payments must be made in full before the tournament.
 Contact Joyce Sun (email@example.com) to arrange the details.

 The top three teams in each division will receive trophies.
 The top six individual scorers in each division will receive All-Star awards.

 Players must have heard at least 60 tossups during the preliminary rounds to be eligible for individual awards.
 Individual awards are based entirely on performance during the preliminary (not playoff) games.

 This tournament will use questions from National Academic Quiz Tournaments, LLC, specifically Invitational Series #178A-AS (High School Division) and Invitational Series #177-AS (Open Division), which are English-language question sets customized for teams in Asia.
 Teams from outside Japan are welcome, but must make sure they are not planning to attend another tournament using the same question set.
 Lists of other tournaments using these sets are available for the High School Division and for the Open Division.

 - The moderator reads a tossup question to both teams.

 As soon as any player knows the answer, he or she signals and, without consulting with teammates, attempts to answer.